 Indirect Disease of liver

-On the other hand, the Apratyaksa are diseases like:
+On the other hand, the indirect liver diseases are:

 Liver Healthy Foods, Lifestyle and Ayurvedic Herbs to Improve Liver Function Naturally